seedstack/website/content/docs/seed/manual/persistence/jpa.md

         ...
     }

 All JPA interactions have to be realized inside a transaction.
-Refer to the Transaction support [documentation](#!/seed-doc/transaction) for more detail.
+Refer to the [transaction support documentation](../../transactions) for more detail.
 Below is an example using the annotation-based transaction demarcation (notice the `persistence.xml` unit name in `@JpaUnit` annotation)

     public class MyService {